Guide to Permanent Life Insurance in Canada

 What is permanent life insurance?

-Permanent life insurance provides lifelong coverage and a guaranteed tax-free death benefit that pays out when the insured person passes away.
+Permanent life insurance is a type of life insurance that provides lifelong coverage and a guaranteed tax-free death benefit that pays out when the insured person passes away.
 It typically includes a cash value component, which can act as a tax-deferred savings or investment account.

 Unlike term life insurance, which offers coverage for a set period, permanent life insurance does not expire and lasts your entire life.
 The main caveat is that permanent life insurance is generally more expensive and complex than term life coverage, so it's only recommended to individuals who truly require lifelong coverage.